IL2HorusTeam/il2fb-mission-parser/docs/parsers/bornplace-aircrafts.rst

 :class:`~il2fb.parsers.mission.parsers.BornPlaceAircraftsParser` is responsible
 for parsing ``BornPlaceN`` section, where ``N`` is sequence number of the homebase.
-This section describes of aircrafts which are available on the homebase #N.
+This section describes aircrafts which are available on the homebase #N.

 Each line describes attributes of a single aircraft.
 Lines which start with